-While IDP-supported field work has largely been postponed during the COVID-19 pandemic, IDP remains active in planning future field work with PIs, ASC and Battelle ARO.
+IDP-supported field work was largely postponed by the COVID-19 pandemic between March 2020 and April 2022.
+During the pandemic, IDP remained active in planning future field work with the NSF, PIs, ASC and Battelle ARO.
 IDP continues to provide researchers with Letter of Support/Scope of Work (LOS/SOW) documents for inclusion in their proposals to the NSF.
-IDP anticipates that field work will resume in late 2021.
-IDP field support generally consists of assisting PIs with planning the field activities, providing equipment for the project, and providing a field crew for the operation of the equipment.
+IDP field support generally consists of assisting PIs with planning field activities, providing equipment for the projects, and providing a field crew for the operation of the equipment.
+In early 2022, field project planning ramped back up and as of mid-May 2022, field deployments have resumed.

 Field projects are typically one to three seasons long and are usually defined only a year or two prior to their execution.
-Typically, during a fiscal/program year, IDP might have six to ten projects being actively supported with half of them actually in the field and the other half in the planning/preparation phase of the project.
+Typically, during a fiscal/program year, IDP might have six to ten projects being actively supported with half of them in the field and the other half in the planning/preparation phase of the project.
+A backlog of field projects created by COVID-19 delays may require the deployment of additional personnel over the next several years.
 A summary of planned and potential equipment assignments can be found in Appendix 1.
 Additional detail on completed, current and upcoming field projects supported by IDP can be found in the Fieldwork section of the IDP website, located at: https://icedrill.org/fieldwork.